-Managing their intake
+Managing your senior dog's intake

 As senior dogs tend to be less active, and have a slower metabolism, you might notice your pet putting on a bit of weight as they get older.
 As they get on in years, changing to a lower calorie diet can be a good idea.

 As older dogs tend to be less active, particularly if they have mobility issues such as osteoarthritis, they can be more prone to obesity.
 While some health problems can lead to obesity, being overweight can cause health problems too, and put more strain on joints.
 Because of this, it’s very important to monitor your dog’s body condition regularly.
-Dog Body Condition Tool

 If you think your dog is overweight, make an appointment to speak to your vet to discuss the best way forward.
 It may be a simple case that your dog is eating too much, or they may have an underlying medical problem that can be addressed.
 Either way, your vet may recommend a more calorie-restricted weight loss diet or a specialist diet dog food for older dogs.